root-project/root/documentation/spectrum/Spectrum.md

 ![Estimated background](figures/image016.png)

-Similarly to 1-dimensional case we have generalized also the function for 2-dimensional background estimation.
-Sometimes the width of peaks in both dimensions are different.
-As an example we can introduce n-gamma 2-dimensional spectra.
+Similarly to 1-dimensional case, we have generalized also the function for 2-dimensional background estimation.
+Sometimes the widths of peaks in both dimensions are different.
+As an example, we can introduce an n-gamma 2-dimensional spectra.
 Then it is necessary to set different widths of clipping window in both dimensions.
 In Figure 1.8 we give an example of such a spectrum.